 Evapotranspiration - the driver of cooling!

-Evapotranspiration is the combined processes of evaporation and transpiration.
+Evapotranspiration is the combined process of evaporation and transpiration.
 Both processes result in evaporative cooling, the energy-requiring process in which water is transformed into its gaseous phase.
 The energy required is taken from the air, and so the temperature goes down.

 It’s essentially the same process when humans sweat to cool down.

 If you want high evapotranspiration rates on a green roof, you need to have a high retention capacity.
 Retention is the water that never leaves the roof as runoff and which leaves as water vapor.

 Evapotranspiration increases with increased roof capillary capacity.
 The often-used well-drained soils of green roofs generally have quite low water holding capacity, water travels down preferential flow paths, and macro-pore filling is low.
 However, materials like mineral wool (preferably phenol-formaldehyde-free mineral wool) added underneath the soil layer improve macro pore space-filling and hence retention capacity significantly.
 This ultimately leads to better cooling due to increased evapotranspiration.

 This means that you need to carefully design your green roof to fit your climate.
 A flawed design here can result in high and expensive irrigation needs, or dead plants and dead plants will not significantly help mitigate heat island effects...

 In order to help you with your climate-adapted green roof design, we have developed a green roof modeler that calculates plant stress based on your selected green roof setup and your local climate.
 It is free to use and built on several years of data from Green Roof Diagnostics’ rain laboratory.
 If your city has not yet been added, please let us know: CONTACT PURPLE-ROOF.